 Debentures relate to the aggregate principal amount of debentures issued by the Company in October 2009 (see "Convertible Debentures" below).
-Long-term debt at June 30, 2012 is comprised of U.S. \$25.0 million aggregate principal amount of secured notes issued through a note purchase and private shelf agreement and U.S. \$10.5 million non-amortizing term debt, net of deferred financing costs.
-Capital lease obligations relate to a number of leases for equipment.
-The operating leases relate primarily to vehicle, equipment, warehousing, and facility leases and were entered into in the normal course of business.
+Long-term debt at September 30, 2012 is comprised of U.S. \$25.0 million aggregate principal amount of secured notes issued through a note purchase and private shelf agreement and U.S. \$10.5 million non-amortizing term debt, net of deferred financing costs The operating leases relate primarily to vehicle, equipment, warehousing, and facility leases and were entered into in the normal course of business.

-As at August 14, 2012, the Company had no outstanding commitments to purchase property, plant and equipment.
+As at November 14, 2012, the Company had no outstanding commitments to purchase property, plant and equipment.